The Ultimate Guide To Community Management

 1. Establish your goals and mission

-Knowing your goals and mission behind your community is what will help you build the best experience possible for your members.
-It will help you decide on everything from how to structure your community experience, what events to hold, what content to share, what tone of voice you use in discussions, all the way to what kind of budget you are on and whether or not you want to charge subscription fees.
+Before you start your journey as a community manager, make sure you understand your “why.”
+Knowing your goals and mission will help you create the best experience for your members.
+It guides decisions about how to structure the community, what events to hold, what content to share, the tone of discussions, your budget, and whether to charge subscription fees.

 2. Know your community platform